 - Distance doesn’t correlate to time.
 Though some of the distances I mention seem brief for a day, you’ll notice the estimated time might be quite long.
 Some of these routes include winding two-lane roads and mountain passes.
 It takes a while to see this much of a country, okay?
 Settle in for the ride, and remember to bring snacks.

-Adjust accordingly.
-This itinerary is flexible.
+- Adjust accordingly.
+This Ireland 10 day itinerary is flexible.
 If, for example, you’ve already visited Dublin or have planned out your trip, you could cut those days and turn this into a 7-day Ireland road trip itinerary instead.
 If you fly into Cork or Shannon airport, you could start from that point on the itinerary and work your way around.
 I’m not here to tell you exactly how to do this trip – just to provide suggestions and help you have an unforgettable experience.

 Without further ado, let’s get into the nitty-gritty details of this Ireland road trip I’m suggesting.
 You’ll find a day-by-day breakdown below, with suggested start and stop points, plus breaks and scenery/sites to see along the way.
 While this is for a 10 day trip to Ireland, you can always add or subtract a few days to match how much time you have.

 Day 1: Arrive in Ireland

-Way too often, I see itinerary and road trip posts like mine jump right in and put you on the road from Day 1.
+I often see itinerary and road trip posts like mine jump right in and put you on the road from Day 1.
 I’m a bit more realistic: if you’re flying into Ireland from North America, you’re going to need a day to recover.
 Unless you’re invincible, you’ll likely have jet lag and need to rest up for a day to be ready to go.